surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/developer/hosting/runspace08-sample.md

         // Add the Get-Process cmdlet to the pipeline of the PowerShell object. powershell.AddCommand("Get-Process");

-        // Add the sort-object cmdlet and its parameters to the pipeline of
+        // Add the Sort-Object cmdlet and its parameters to the pipeline of
         // the PowerShell object so that we can sort the HandleCount property
         //  in descending order.
-        powershell.AddCommand("sort-object").AddParameter("descending").AddParameter("property", "handlecount");
+        powershell.AddCommand("Sort-Object").AddParameter("descending").AddParameter("property", "handlecount");

         // Run the commands of the pipeline synchronously. results = powershell.Invoke();